 Transportation: Transportation to and from school will be the responsibility of the parent or guardian.
-The children will be bussed to the Frederic A. Priff School in the

-A.M. and also be walked back to the Extended Day Program in the Waretown Ele- mentary School All-Purpose Room in the P.M. u Hair shall be clean and well groomed.
-Students' eyes should be visible.
+In the event of inclement weather, the Priff children will be bussed to the Frederic A. Priff School in the A.M. and to the Waretown Elementary School All-Purpose Room in the P.M.